Finite difference method: Crank–Nicolson method

-Finally if we use the central difference at time $t_{n+1/2}$ and a second-order central difference for the space derivative at position $x_j$ ("CTCS") we get the recurrence equation:
+Finally, using the central difference at time $t_{n+1/2}$ and a second-order central difference for the space derivative at position $x_j$ ("CTCS") gives the recurrence equation:

 This formula is known as the Crank–Nicolson method.

-We can obtain $u_j^{n+1}$ from solving a system of linear equations:
+One can obtain $u_j^{n+1}$ from solving a system of linear equations:

 The scheme is always numerically stable and convergent but usually more numerically intensive as it requires solving a system of numerical equations on each time step.
 The errors are quadratic over both the time step and the space step:

 Comparison

 To summarize, usually the Crank–Nicolson scheme is the most accurate scheme for small time steps.
 For larger time steps, the implicit scheme works better since it is less computationally demanding.
 The explicit scheme is the least accurate and can be unstable, but is also the easiest to implement and the least numerically intensive.